About the Heart and Blood Vessels

 The heart is the hardest working muscle in the human body.
-Located almost in the center of the chest, a normal healthy adult heart is the size of an average clenched adult fist.
+Located almost in the center of the chest, a healthy adult heart is the size of a clenched adult fist.
 By age 70, the human heart will beat more than 2.5 billion times.
 The heart is always working and pumps about 2,000 gallons of blood daily.

 A child's heart works just as hard as an adult's heart.
 In fact, at rest, a baby's heart may beat up to 130 to 150 times a minute, while an adult's heart usually beats between 60 and 100 times a minute.
 The rate at which the heart pumps gradually slows down from birth to adolescence.

-The cardiovascular system, composed of the heart and blood vessels, is responsible for circulating blood throughout the body.
+The cardiovascular system is composed of the heart and blood vessels.
+It is responsible for circulating blood throughout the body.
 A healthy cardiovascular system is vital to supplying the body with oxygen and nutrients.